yushiangfu/study-notes/console.md

 Nowadays it has become legacy but we can still see it on common OS.
 There are also pseudo TTYs shown when people access consoles in GUI desktop, or operate remote machines by SSH.
 On embedded systems, it's common that developers type commands through serial port interface (UART).
+The following notes are based on OpenBMC@QEMU and Raspberry Pi 4.

 ## <a name="tty-types"></a> TTY Types
 Device Name       | Description